dakk/qlasskit/docs/source/howitworks.rst

 AST Traslator
 -----------------
-Given a python function, the `qlasskit.ast2logic` module walks its synthax tree translating all the statements / expressions to boolean expressions.
+Given a python function, the `qlasskit.ast2logic` module walks its syntax tree translating all the statements / expressions to boolean expressions.